blandflakes/advent-2020/notes.md

 At first blush, maybe I'm not going to get away with that.
 I'm going to have to get the memory address into a binary string, and then back out... several times.
 This shouldn't be _too_ awful...

 Ok it was kind of annoying, but we got there.

+# Day 15

+## Part 1

+Ok, so what's the structure here.
+I think I can just make a Map of memory, referring to it when considering my current answer, and adding to it after?
+I think I just want a usual infinite stream kinda thing.

+Ok, not so bad.

+## Part 2

+One could naively try to run this, but I'm guessing that would be too slow or they wouldn't have gone that route with the challenge?

+Oh... nope it just takes a few seconds.
+I wonder if *only* storing the last two instead of growing the lists makes anything faster.
+I'm not sure I care enough :)